simranverma17/Day-4/README.md

 ## 🚀 Project Features
 - A simple webpage with interactive elements
 - Event listeners that respond to user actions (e.g., button clicks, input events)
-- Real-time DOM updates such as showing/hiding elements, changing styles, or content updates

----